enechange/EnergyDataSimulationChallenge/README.md

 You can refer to sample implementation in challenge3/webapp/sample/ But please mind that it is rough and may have some points to be fixed.

+# Challenge 4 - Business Analyst Task

+For this challenge, you will be required to demonstrate your knowledge of the UK domestic energy market.
+Please prepare a presentation that answers the following qustion:

+If you were to start a energy company in the UK through Cambridge Energy Data Lab, how would you go about doing it?
+Please assume that only domestic/household consumers will be the customers to the service.

+Please limit your presentation to no more than 15 slides, including title and/or reference pages.
+Send your presentation to cam_all_ml@googlegroups.com.
+If we like your presentation and your CV, we will contact you to arrange for a final interview.